 - Say goodbye.
 This may be difficult, but the dying person knows he or she is dying, and so do you.
 If the person is open to saying goodbye, say it.
 There may be tears and sadness, but that is OK.
 Say I love you and give hugs, if you are comfortable, and tell the person you are going to miss them.

-The most important thing is to just be there for the person who is dying because you might not get another chance to be there.
+The most important thing is to just be there for the person who is dying because you might not get another chance to

 About Hospice of the Red River Valley